AtomicRobotics3805/2022-Offseason/README.md

 This will add all of the dependencies required for the system to function.

 ## Basic Usage
 There are 3 main aspects to the system.
-Each one will be explained in its subsection below.
 These aspects are:
 - [Mechanisms/Subsystems](https://github.com/AtomicRobotics3805/2022-Offseason/blob/docs/README.md#mechanisms--subsystems)
 - [Commands/OpModes](https://github.com/AtomicRobotics3805/2022-Offseason/blob/docs/README.md#commands--opmodes)
 - [Trajectories/Roadrunner](https://github.com/AtomicRobotics3805/2022-Offseason/blob/docs/README.md#trajectories--roadrunner)

-### Mechanisms & Subsystems

-### Commands & OpModes

-### Trajectories & Roadrunner